mobizt/SSLClient/README.md

-# The forked version of SSLClient to support connection upgrade
+# The connection upgradable SSLClient

-This modification based on SSLClient v1.6.11.
+This fork based on SSLClient v1.6.11.

 This forked version enhanced the SSLClient library to work with Email protocols e.g. SMTP and IMAP.